oVirt/ovirt-site/source/feature/fence-kdump.html.md

 3. Progress of kdump flow on host can be seen on host's console with possible remote access using IPMI.

 ### Testing scenarios

+1. Installation tests
+    1. Adding a host with *Detect kdump flow* set to on and without *crashkernel* command line parameter
+        -   **Result**: host installation is OK, but warning message is displayed in Events tab and Audit log

+    2. Adding a host with *Detect kdump flow* set to on, with *crashkernel* command line parameter, but without required version of *kexec-tools* package
+        -   **Result**: host installation is OK, but warning message is displayed in Events tab and Audit log

+    3. Adding a host with *Detect kdump flow* set to on, with *crashkernel* command line parameter and with required version of *kexec-tools* package
+        -   **Result**: host installation is OK, in *General* tab of host detail view you should see *Kdump Status: Enabled*

+    4. Adding a oVirt node host with *Detect kdump flow* set to on, with *crashkernel* command line parameter and with required version of *kexec-tools* package
+        -   **Result**: host installation is OK, in *General* tab of host detail view you should see *Kdump Status: Enabled*